-Students are encouraged at all times to meet with any faculty member for questions about courses they teach, their research interests, getting involved in research labs, graduate school advice and conversation about the field of psychology.
-Please see the Faculty information pages.
+Students are also encouraged to meet with any faculty member for questions about courses they teach, their research interests, getting involved in research labs, graduate school advice and conversation about the field of psychology.
+Please see the faculty information pages.